 Noting about 1 million small and diverse businesses in the LA County Dept. of Economic Opportunity database, Director Kelly LoBianco said public sector procurement potential “can be opaque and out of reach for many with burdensome processes and requirements that make it easier for agencies but harder for the applicants.”

-Joining other regional and state officials last year at the inaugural LA Infrastructure Forum to commit to boost diversity contracting.
-LoBianco said the county has “increased the number of certified businesses by more than 15% and "there’s a lot more we can do across myriad certifications in the region.”
+Joining other regional and state officials last year at the inaugural LA Infrastructure Forum to commit to boosting diversity contracting, LoBianco said the county has increased the number of certified businesses by more than 15% and “there’s a lot more we can do across myriad certifications in the region.”
 Another progress point is a new bonding program at no cost to companies, a partnership with Merriwether & Williams Insurance Services to “build capacity of our small businesses and nonprofits to contract with the county,” she added.

-Salvatrice Cummo, economic and workforce development vice president at Pasadena City College, noted the state community college system role to make sure next-generation workers are aligned with needs in competitive industry sectors, "whether they're young workers, displaced workers or just folks looking to upskill."
-She said school research says LA County's population would drop from 10.2 million to 9.5 million by 2034.
+Salvatrice Cummo, economic and workforce development vice president at Pasadena City College, noted the state community college system's role in making sure next-generation workers are aligned with needs in competitive industry sectors, “whether they're young workers, displaced workers or just folks looking to upskill.”
+She said school research says LA County's population would drop to 9.5 million from 10.2 million by 2034.

 Supporting the upcoming LA Olympic and Paralympic games and other big events will be a major labor draw, said Erikk Aldridge, vice president of engagement for its organizer, LA28.
 “In Paris, they mapped out 181,000 jobs related to the games.
 We will have the largest games in the history of the Olympics.”